industrial-asset-hub/shelly-asset-link/README.md

 # Shelly Asset Link

 ## Motivation
 **shelly-asset-link** is an integration module based on the [Asset Link SDK](https://github.com/industrial-asset-hub/asset-link-SDK) of the [Siemens Industrial Asset Hub](https://industrial-assets.io).
 It enables the integration of IoT automation components from Shelly Group SE into the Industrial Asset Hub.
-This allows Shelly devices to be represented as digital assets within industrial applications and ecosystems, providing following advantages:
+This allows [Shelly devices](https://www.shelly.com/collections/all-products) to be represented as digital assets within industrial applications and ecosystems, providing following advantages:

 - **Interoperability:** The asset link seamlessly connects Shelly IoT automation components with the Siemens Industrial Asset Hub.
 The integration focuses on instantiated device data, providing a digital nameplate and all relevant descriptive metadata for each Shelly device.
 This ensures that devices are represented consistently as standardized digital assets within the Industrial Asset Hub ecosystem, enabling the use of Shelly devices in digital twins, asset management, and automation processes.

 - **Standardized Interfaces:** The asset link provides plug-and-play integration into the industrial-grade inventory service, Industrial Asset Hub, without the need for custom adapters or proprietary protocols.
 Built on a future-proof architecture, it enables seamless extension to additional management systems and services, ensuring scalability and long-term interoperability.

-## Installation:
+## Prerequisites
-How to set up shelly-asset-link (dependencies, SDK link, Shelly device requirements).
+To run Shelly Asset Link beyond developer testing and use it productively:

+- [Asset-Gateway](https://github.com/industrial-asset-hub/asset-gateway) must be running as a container (central registration and communication service).
+- Shelly-Asset-Link container must be started (e.g., via docker-compose up).
+- Shelly-Asset-Link must be registered with the Asset-Gateway.
+- Optional but recommended: [al-ctl](https://github.com/industrial-asset-hub/asset-link-sdk/blob/main/cmd/al-ctl/al-ctl.go) CLI tool for registration and status checks (see [Asset-Link-SDK](https://github.com/industrial-asset-hub/asset-link-sdk)).
+- For production use, an Industrial Asset Hub subscription is required to access IAH services and features.

 ## Configuration:
 Shelly-Asset-Link comes with a standard fallback configuration which is invoked when the scan is started via the UI or when started via API call without filters and options.